Endeavour Silver - Selling The News Today

 From a production standpoint, we are still recovering from the reduced mine development and operational challenges we faced in 2016.
 Our plan is to increase production throughout the year as we improve ore grade controls at El Cubo, slowly return Guanaceví to good health, optimize throughput at Bolañitos and regain access to reserves at each mine in order to achieve our production guidance.

-So, it is certainly within the realm of possibility that operations improve over H2 and the company will thus be able to meet their lower guidance 2017 figures for production; however, hitting the higher end figures might be a challenge.
+So, it is certainly within the realm of possibility that operations improve over H2, and the company will thus be able to meet its lower guidance 2017 figures for production; however, hitting the higher end figures might be a challenge.

 Causes for Concern

-It's not so much the production numbers being down that are concerning to me, but it has more to do with the following statements shown below, which have now been issued in consecutive quarters:
+It's not so much the production numbers being down that is concerning to me, but it has more to do with the following statements shown below, which have now been issued in consecutive quarters:

 At Guanaceví, slower mine development due to narrower vein widths than in the resource model resulted in lower mine output than planned, while excess dilution of the ore resulted in lower than planned grades.
 Management has initiated an internal review of the Guanaceví mine plan and reserve estimate to better understand the variance in production compared to plan in recent months.
 Over the past year, management has implemented operational changes and made investments to improve the pumping, ventilation and electrical systems at Guanaceví to remediate the operational challenges encountered in the second half of 2016 and first half of 2017.